ArgosQC

 ms.

-more frequently measured ocean observations, and a coarser interval for
+moving species and/or more frequently measured ocean observations, and a

 in Jonsen